Skip to content

 bootstrap_nodes = ["seed.waveledger.net:18333"]

 The seed node accepts inbound P2P from anywhere on the internet over TCP.
-Behind the scenes that's the public chat dApp's P2P listener exposed via fly's dedicated IPv4.
+It is the public chat dApp's P2P listener exposed via Fly's dedicated IPv4.